datacommonsorg/data/scripts/biomedical/diseasesAtJensenLab/README.md

 ##### Bash Script

-[`run.sh`](run.sh) downloads the experimental, manually curated, and text mining data from DISEASES at Jensen Lab and converts it into csv files formatted for import into the Data Commons knowledge graph.
+[`run.sh`](scripts/run.sh) downloads the experimental, manually curated, and text mining data from DISEASES at Jensen Lab and converts it into csv files formatted for import into the Data Commons knowledge graph.
+The original files are then removed.
+[`tests.sh`](scripts/tests.sh) runs the java tool test that

 ##### Python Script

-[`format_disease_jensen_lab.py`](format_disease_jensen_lab.py) parses the raw .tsv files with DISEASES at Jensen Lab into well formatted csv files with generated dcids.
+[`format_disease_jensen_lab.py`](scripts/format_disease_jensen_lab.py) parses the raw .tsv files with DISEASES at Jensen Lab into well formatted csv files with generated dcids and links to Gene and ICD10Code nodes.

 #### Files